subhk/FeastKit.jl/docs/performance.md

 # Performance Guide

-Optimize FEAST.jl for maximum performance in your eigenvalue calculations.
+Optimize Feast.jl for maximum performance in your eigenvalue calculations.

 ## Table of Contents